seyedrezamirkhani/Getting-and-Cleaning-Data/README.md

 The raw data for this script is the Human Activity Recognition Using Smartphones Dataset (Version 1.0).
 These files can be obtained from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+## Execute the script

-Unzip the the Dataset zip file and set this as your working directory in your R environment using the setwd() function.
+Unzip the the Dataset zip file[see Input Data] and set this as your working directory in your R environment using the setwd() function

+Execute this script e.g. use the Source ('path to script') function.
+This script does not require any other parameters to be set

+## What the script does

+1. Install any missing packages
+2. Load required libraries
+3. Read feature, activity, subject data for Test and Training data sets
+4. Merge data sets into one data set
+5. Label data set with features
+6. Replace activity id's with descriptive text
+7. Create new data set with the mean value for all features calculated by subject and activity
+8. Sort data by subject and activity (to keep with tidy data best practice)
+9. Write data set generated in step 7 to a local file called tidy_data.txt

 ## Output data

 The output is the file [tidy_data.txt] (tidy_data.txt).
 This file contains the tidy data set required by the project.

-## About this script
+## Version information

 This script was developed & tested with R version 3.1.2 on the 32 bit Windows platform [windows 7] using RStudio version 0.98.1091